zuri-training/Team96_Anima-lib/Readme.md

 12. Click the button and make your request.
 Leave a comment in your request.
 13. Click Create pull request to open a new pull request.

-## **_Working with the Django project_**

-### You'll have to install your own virtual environment and install the dependencies.
-Follow these steps.

-1. Step 1: Go to your terminal and type --> pip install virtualenv
-2. Step 2: Create your own virtual environment --> virtualenv "whatever name you choose for your virtual environment"
-3. Step 3: Activate your virtual environment --> cd (name of virtual environment from step 2)
-4. Step 4: Write this (scripts/activate) into the terminal
-5. Step 5: Install dependencies --> pip install -r requirements.txt (This might not be necessary though)
-6. Step 6: Write (python manage.py createsuperuser) into the terminal
-7. Step 7: python manage.py makemigrations
-8. Step 8: python manage.py migrate
-9. Step 7: Write (python manage.py runserver) into the terminal
-10. Step 8: Do your thing.